andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Step 6: Open IIS as an Admin & Register PHP from within IIS
 - Step 7: Install osTicket on the VM
 - Step 8: Configure the osTicket with the necessary settings, including email, database, and help desk settings
-- Step 9: Navigate to the osTicket web interface and log in using the administrator credentials
+- Step 9: Navigate to the osTicket web interface and log-in using the administrator credentials

 <h2>Step 1: You need to authenticate and authorize yourself by logging into the Azure portal</h2>